 And if you're seeking something a little more culturally-centered, there is Historic Market Square, the largest Mexican market in the United States, which is a three-block outdoor space that has a collection of vendors, ranging from those who sell Talavera pottery to Mexican exotic curios.
 From here, you can also check out The La Villita Historic Arts Village which occupies one block of downtown San Antonio.
 At La Villita Historic Arts Village you can find artisan goods, boutique-style shopping, and plenty of cultural wares.

 Take Yourself Out to Dinner

-When you’re in San Antonio, you’re in the Culinary Capital of Texas.
+When you're in San Antonio, you're in the Culinary Capital of Texas.
 Eat to your heart’s content at one of the many casual or fine dining options in San Antonio.
 Head over to our Eat page now and begin your culinary search based on your location and the cuisine type you want to start with first.
 Culinary gems are easy to find regardless of where you are in the city.
-Head over to our Neighborhoods page for more options of how to explore San Antonio’s diverse neighborhoods.
+Head over to our Neighborhoods page for more options on how to explore San Antonio's diverse neighborhoods.

 Enjoy San Antonio No Matter How You Travel

-There are so many ways to explore the beautiful city of San Antonio, check out our digital Visitor’s Guide to help get you started.
-With its highly walkable neighborhoods and historic landmarks, whether you enjoy traveling by yourself, with a friend, or bring the whole family San Antonio is a fantastic destination, so start planning your trip today.
+There are so many ways to explore the beautiful city of San Antonio, check out our digital Visitor's Guide to help get you started.
+With its highly walkable neighborhoods and historic landmarks, whether you enjoy traveling by yourself, with a friend, or bringing the whole family San Antonio is a fantastic destination, so start planning your trip today.